Asynchronous vs. Synchronous Programming: Key Similarities and Differences

 Ultimately, the choice comes down to operational dependencies.
-Do you want the start of an operation to be dependent on the completion of another operation, or do you want it to run independently?
+Do you want the start of an operation to depend on another operation’s completion, or do you want it to run independently?

 The differences between asynchronous and synchronous include:

-Asynchronous programming enhances a user’s experience by decreasing the lag time between when a function is called and when the value of that function is returned.
-In the real world, this translates to a faster, more seamless flow.
+Asynchronous programming enhances the user experience by decreasing the lag time between when a function is called and when the value of that function is returned.
+Async programming translates to a faster, more seamless flow in the real world.

-For example, users want their apps to run fast, but it takes time to fetch data from an application programming interface (API).
-In these cases, asynchronous programming helps the app screen load faster, improving the user experience.
+For example, users want their apps to run fast, but fetching data from an API takes time.
+In these cases, asynchronous programming helps the app screen load more quickly, improving the user experience.

 Synchronous programming, on the other hand, is advantageous for developers.
-Quite simply, synchronous programming is much easier to code.
+Synchronous programming is much easier to code.
 It’s well supported among all programming languages, and as the default programming method, developers don’t have to spend time learning something new that could open the door to bugs.

 Responsive UI is a great use case for asynchronous planning.
 Take, for example, a shopping app.
 When a user pulls up their order, the font size should increase.
 Instead of first waiting to load the history and update the font size, asynchronous programming can make both actions happen simultaneously.

-Synchronous programming could also be appropriate for a shopping app, for example.
-When checking out online, a user wants to buy all of their items together, not individually.
+Synchronous programming could also be appropriate for a customer-facing shopping app.
+Users want to buy all their items together rather than individually when checking out online.
 Instead of completing an order every time the user adds something to their cart, synchronous programming ensures that the payment method and shipping destination for all items are selected at the same time.

 How to choose between asynchronous and synchronous programming

-Asynchronous programming allows more things to be done at the same time and is typically used to enhance the user experience by providing an effortless, quick-loading flow.
+- Asynchronous programming allows more things to be done simultaneously and is typically used to enhance the user experience by providing an effortless, quick-loading flow.